totalnoMartina/cube-discovery/README.md

 ### Local Deployment

-In order to make a local copy of this project, you can clone it using the following link in your IDE terminal of your choice:
+In order to make a local copy of this project, you can clone it using the following link in an IDE terminal of your choice:

 - `git clone https://github.com/totalnoMartina/cube-discovery.git`